top of page

 To the red moon, I will bleed… I will bleed

 Red rain.
 This is my secret.
-Never tell,
+Do not tell

 Or I will wake you when you are asleep.